0%

 Infection Considerations

 Chronic sinusitis isn’t contagious, but active infection raises a small risk of spreading bacteria through nearby tissue planes including around the eyes.
+That’s why surgeons always ensure that sinus inflammation or infection is under control before proceeding.

 How Sinus Health Can Affect Recovery